Algoma Public Health

 Why should we care about Food Insecurity?

-• The most food insecure individuals can cost the health care system up to 121% more money annually4.
+- Food insecurity takes a toll on our community.
+Food insecure individuals can cost the health care system up to 121% more annually4.

 References:

-5. Ontario Dietitians in Public Health - Position Statement and Recommendations on Responses to Food Insecurity.
+Ontario Dietitians in Public Health.
+ODPH Position Statement on Responses to Food Insecurity: 2020.
+[Cited 2026 Feb 12].
+Available from https:// www.odph.ca/odph-position-statement-on-responses-to-food-insecurity-1.